harvester/docs/docs/advanced/addons/seeder.md

 ---
 sidebar_position: 4
-sidebar_label: harvester-seeder
+sidebar_label: Harvester Seeder
-title: "harvester-seeder"
+title: "Harvester Seeder"
 ---

 <head>
   <link rel="canonical" href="https://docs.harvesterhci.io/v1.2/advanced/seeder"/>
 </head>

-The `harvester-seeder` add-on allows you to perform out-of-band operations on Harvester hosts using the Intelligent Platform Management Interface (IPMI).
+The Harvester Seeder add-on allows you to perform out-of-band operations on Harvester hosts using the Intelligent Platform Management Interface (IPMI).

 This add-on can also discover hardware and related events for hosts that support [Redfish](https://www.dmtf.org/standards/redfish)-based access, and then associate that hardware with the corresponding hosts.

 ## Prerequisites

-To use `harvester-seeder`, ensure that the following requirements are met.
+Ensure that the following requirements are met before enabling the add-on.

 - IPMI access is enabled on the hosts, and your user account has the necessary privileges for performing related operations.